 After touring the castles, you can visit the Musee des Beaux-Arts, home to some notable works of art.
 Finally, you can end this fun day trip from Paris to Loire Valley day at one of the many roadside cafes.

 How to Get to the Loire Valley from Paris

 The journey from Paris to Loire Valley can take 1.5-3 hours, depending on your mode of transport.

 - Guided tour – The journey to Loire Valley from Paris includes a few train transfers, so the best way to get there would be with an organized tour.
-The tour will take care of your transportation, tickets, and a local guide.
+The tour will cover your transportation, tickets, and a local guide.

 - Train – You can take the train from the Montparnasse train station in Paris to the St. Pierre Des Corps train station.
-Here, you will need to catch a bus at the St. Pierre Garr Station, which takes you to Jericho in Loire Valley.
+Here, it would be best to catch a bus at the St. Pierre Garr Station, which takes you to Jericho in Loire Valley.